iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 Interaction with Serial Communication
 ======================================
-The connector used for inputting hobby protocols on Vertiq modules is also used for serial communication.
-Serial communication is used for connecting to the modules with IQ Control Center or interacting with them using the Vertiq APIs. **Because the connector is shared between timer based protocols and serial communication, only one of them can be active at any time.** On startup, the module will look for valid messages of either the currently configured hobby protocol or the Vertiq serial protocol :ref:`IQUART <uart_messaging>`. **When it detects the first valid message of either type, it will lock-on to that type of communication, and stop listening for any other types of messages on that physical interface.
+The connector used for inputting timer based protocols on Vertiq modules is also used for serial communication.
+Serial communication is used for connecting to the modules with IQ Control Center or interacting with them using the Vertiq APIs. **Because the connector is shared between timer based protocols and serial communication, only one of them can be active at any time.** On startup, the module will look for valid messages of either the currently configured timer based protocol or the Vertiq serial protocol :ref:`IQUART <uart_messaging>`. **When it detects the first valid message of either type, it will lock-on to that type of communication, and stop listening for any other types of messages on that physical interface.
 This behavior is slightly different when using the** *Autodetect* **setting for the** *Communication* **parameter**.
 See more :ref:`below <the_communication_parameter>`.

 For example, if after startup a DSHOT message is the first thing sent to the module, and the module is set to use *Autodetect*, it will then only listen for additional DSHOT messages, ignoring any serial communication (as well as all other timer based protocols).
-The module must be rebooted before you can switch which protocol it will listen to. **This means that you cannot connect to the IQ Control Center after controlling the module with a hobby protocol unless you reboot, and vice versa.** This behavior is summarized in the diagram below.
+The module must be rebooted before you can switch which protocol it will listen to. **This means that you cannot connect to the IQ Control Center after controlling the module with a timer based protocol unless you reboot, and vice versa.** This behavior is summarized in the diagram below.

-Also, note that for modules that support DroneCAN, DroneCAN uses a separate physical interface from hobby protocols and serial communication, so DroneCAN communication can still be used when using hobby protocols.
+Also, note that for modules that support DroneCAN, DroneCAN uses a separate physical interface from timer based protocols and serial communication, so DroneCAN communication can still be used when using timer based protocols.

 .. image:: ../_static/tutorial_images/pwm_flight_controller/comms_flow.png